YINI-lang/YINI-spec/YINI-Specification.md

 - If present, parsers must detect and ignore the BOM without failing.

 #### 13.3.3 Shebang Line (Optional)
-A shebang line may be used at the very of the file:
+A shebang line may be used at the very top of the file:
 ```
 #!/usr/bin/env yini
 ```
-This line is not interpreted by YINI itself but may affect how the file is processed in scriptable contexts.
+This line is ignored by YINI parsers but may affect script execution in Unix environments.
 It must be ignored by the YINI parser as a comment or metadata line.

 ## 14. Examples